Aerial Yoga

 Aerial Yoga is a fun form of fitness that uses suspended hammocks to support movement and postures.

-The hammocks offer a variety of benefits, including deep tissue massage and relief from joint tension.
+The hammocks offer numerous benefits, including deep tissue massage and relief from joint tension.
 Inverted poses alleviate pressure on the spine.

 To answer three of the most frequently asked questions: